DIY Paint Party Supplies

 Or better yet…pre trace the design on everyone’s canvas and you can skip the part where they have to trace their own!

 Just place a piece of graphite paper below the print out and it transfers to the canvas.
+Sometimes you can outline the design with a sharpie and the dark pattern will show through the first layer of paint for your guests to see!

 My Graphite Paper Picks: